Sewing Machine Oil Ingredients:

 - For cleaning, try using soft fabrics, dust cleaners and stiff brushes like lint brushes or toothbrushes.
 You want to make sure that you can reach small spaces within the sewing machine without damaging it.
 Cleaning is an important step to take before lubricating the inside of the machine with sewing machine oil.

-- For repairs, make sure you only use spare parts that are suitable to your sewing machine model or manufacturer.
+- For repairs, make sure you only use spare parts that are suitable for your sewing machine model or manufacturer.

 - For lubrication, whichever ingredients or products you are using for sewing machine oil